 Bachelor's Degree or equivalent experience relevant to the research being performed.

-Knowledge of the scientific principles, methods and processes (technical and/or theoretical) used to conduct scientific research including experimental design, methods of data collection and analysis, and interpreting and reporting results.
+In-depth knowledge of the scientific principles, methods and processes (technical and/or theoretical) used to conduct scientific research -- including experimental design, methods of data collection and analysis, and interpreting and reporting results.

 Excellent interpersonal skills.